-Wings — new bee novel for children
+Wings — second bee novel

 Huber creates courageous characters with whom readers will empathise instantly. –Sydney Morning Herald

-A Top 50 Children’s Book of 2011 — Listener magazine
+A Top 50 Children’s Book — Listener

 What I really liked about the story, apart from the fresh, fun idea, is that the reader sees life from a bee’s point of view.
 ABC radio